Published on August 7th, 2014 | by Ruben6

 Some of the best known almacenistas

-In 2013 the Consejo Regulador listed 19 almacenistas within the D.O.
-Jerez-Xérès-Sherry.
-These are some of the better known names:
+In 2019 the Consejo Regulador listed 17 almacenistas within the D.O.
+Jerez-Xérès-Sherry, a number that is diminishing year after year.
+These are some of the better known names, most of which are part of Lustau’s series:

 - Manuel Cuevas Jurado